 Relations between the two main stars varied throughout production.
 They had already had trouble getting along in their previous project, Red Dawn (1984), and worked things out enough to have an extremely positive screen test, but that initial cooperation soon faded, and they were soon "facing off" before every scene.
 There was concern among the production staff that the animosity between the two stars would endanger the filming of the love scenes.
 To address this, Eleanor Bergstein and Emile Ardolino forced the stars to re-watch their initial screen tests--the ones with the "breathtaking" chemistry.
 This had the desired effect, and Patrick Swayze and Jennifer Grey were able to return to the film with renewed energy and enthusiasm.

 Baby tells Johnny that her real name is "Frances, after the first woman in the cabinet."
 Frances C. Perkins was the U.S. Secretary of Labor from 1933 to 1947.
 She was appointed by President Franklin D. Roosevelt during his first term, and served throughout all four of his terms and two years into Harry Truman's presidency.

-Although it is never explicitly spelled out, the medical procedure for which Penny needs Baby's money is an illegal, back-alley abortion (the doctor is described as having only "a dirty knife and a folding table").
+It's never explicitly stated, but Penny needs Baby's money for an illegal abortion.
+The doctor is described as having only "a dirty knife and a folding table".
 In 1963, when this movie is set, abortion was still illegal in the US.